uintdev/blog/content/network-unlocking-without-carrier-or-oem-intervention-on-mtk/index.md

 ## We must go deeper

 I decided to take a look into the `NCK` application.
 I took the system image file that was extracted from the super partition (dynamic partition containing platform, vendor and system partitions -- used for very low storage devices) and opened it up using 7-Zip.
-This was thanks to the aforementioned MTK Client and the extraction of the super partition image.
+This was thanks to the aforementioned MTKClient and the extraction of the super partition image.
 I then looked into `/system/app` to find a directory named `SimlockSecretCode_M4009Y`.
 Within this was `SimlockSecretCode_M4009Y.apk`.

 Using 7-Zip, the `classes.dex` file was extracted from the APK file.
 This was then used with [dex2jar](https://github.com/pxb1988/dex2jar) by using the following command: `./d2j-dex2jar.bat -f -o SimlockSecretCode_M4009Y.jar .\SimlockSecretCode_M4009Y.apk`